DennisHeimbigner/netcdf-c/docs/nczarr.md

 ## Zmap Implementatons

-The primary zmap implementation is _s3_ (i.e. _mode=nczarr,s3_) and indicates that the Amazon S3 cloud storage -- or some related applicance -- is to be used.
+The primary zmap implementation is _s3_ (i.e. _mode=zarr,s3_) and indicates that the Amazon S3 cloud storage -- or some related applicance -- is to be used.
-Another storage format uses a file system tree of directories and files (_mode=nczarr,file_).
+Another storage format uses a file system tree of directories and files (_mode=zarr,file_).
-A third storage format uses a zip file (_mode=nczarr,zip_).
+A third storage format uses a zip file (_mode=zarr,zip_).
-The latter two are used mostly for debugging and testing.
-However, the _file_ and _zip_ formats are important because they are intended to match corresponding storage formats used by the Python Zarr implementation.
+The _file_ and _zip_ formats are important because they are intended to match corresponding storage formats used by the Python Zarr implementation.
-Hence it should serve to provide interoperability between NCZarr and the Python Zarr, although this interoperability has had only limited testing.
+Hence they should serve to provide interoperability between NCZarr and the Python Zarr, although this interoperability has had only limited testing.

 Examples of the typical URL form for _file_ and _zip_ are as follows.
 ````